proximax-storage/xpx-chain-devportal-docs/docs/guides/namespace/linking-a-namespace-to-account.md

 ---
-id: linking-namespace-to-account
+id: linking-a-namespace-to-account
-title: Linking namespace to Account
+title: Linking namespace to account
 ---

-Link a [ namespace ](../../built-in-features/namespace.md) to an [ account ](../..built-in-features/account.md).
+Link a [ namespace ](../../built-in-features/namespace.md) to an [ account ](../../built-in-features/account.md).

 ## Prerequisites